 The Santa Barbara Zoo is not a large-scale zoo like the one in San Diego, but despite its small size it has big appeal, especially for children.
 There's a petting zoo, a railroad ride, and a carousel.
 Adults might appreciate the scenic setting on a hilltop behind the East Beach and right by the Pacific Coast Highway.
 There are about 700 animals in all, including rarities like a snow-leopard, as well as favorites such as giraffes, elephants, and gorillas, most living in good-sized natural habitats.

 This 1872 wharf is Santa Barbara's most visited attraction, definitely one of the top few things to do.
 It's the oldest working wharf on the California coast, though the work today is limited to local fishing boats and pleasure cruises.
-There's plenty of shopping too, a choice of restaurants, and the Ty Warner Sea Center (see below).
+There's plenty of shopping too, a choice of restaurants, and the Sea Center.
 There are also lovely views of the town, the coast, the sea, and the mountains.